-There are 120 scholarships named after individuals, battalions or companies.
-These perpetual scholarships were endowed over the past 42 years by companies, individuals, families, battalions and the Seabee Veterans of American.
+There are 123 scholarships named after individuals, battalions or companies.
+These perpetual scholarships were endowed by companies, individuals, families, battalions and the Seabee Veterans of American.
 You can add a perpetual scholarship with a donation of $50,000 to our endowment.

 1. BERT PERKINS/RMK-BRJ SCHOLARSHIP - Established by the Morrison- Knudsen Company in the name of Bert Perkins.
 Raymond, Morrison-Knudsen, Brown & Root, and J.A.
 Jones, was the largest pool or consortium of construction firms in American history and provided a major contribution to the military construction effort during the Vietnam conflict.
 Bert Perkins was chairman of the RMK-BRJ operating committee in Vietnam.